Professional Reviews

 What Will the Results From a Native American Ancestry DNA Test Tell Me?

-• The existence of other people around the world who share your genetic makeup
+– The identification of individuals across the globe who share your genetic composition.

-• Details about your genetic traits, such as your likelihood of developing freckles
+– Knowledge about specific genetic traits you possess, such as the likelihood of developing freckles.

 Native American Ancestry DNA Test Kits Comparison Table